-The course will expand their fluency, range and depth of their use of the foreign language in the four main areas of listening, speaking, reading and writing.
+The course will enable students to achieve an extensive level of Chinese, to build their fluency, range and depth of their use of the foreign language in the four main areas of listening, speaking, reading and writing.

-It will increase their curiosity about the language, the country, the people, their environment, society, traditions and culture
+It will expand their curiosity about the language, the country, the people, their environment, society, traditions and culture

-It will support the student on reaching a level of significant competence in the four main areas of listening, speaking, reading and writing.
+It will enable the student to reach a level of extensive competence in the four main areas of listening, speaking, reading and writing.

-The module will consolidate the student's ability to:
+The module will enable students to: